larryhersberger/private-commissioned-portraiture/entity/larry-hersberger.md

 ## The Mandate
 To restore commissioned portraiture to its historical role as one of civilization's most meaningful ways of preserving human identity—not just appearance.

-Tell me when it's saved and I'll generate glossary.md.